 Frequently, manufacturers in the industry use the terms “food safety plan” (FSP) and “HACCP plan” interchangeably.
 However, there are critical differences between these two concepts.
 Although both terms can support a robust approach to food safety in food and beverage companies, understanding the nuances of each program is essential to identifying best practices for ensuring compliance.
 Let’s take a close look into each type of plan and what they entail, along with key differences between the two.

-The Global Food Safety Initiative (GFSI) is an organization whose purpose is to enforce food safety through internationally-recognized bench-marked standards.
+The Global Food Safety Initiative (GFSI) is an organization whose purpose is to enforce food safety through internationally-recognized benchmarked standards.
 Becoming GFSI certified helps food manufacturers and processors stay competitive, produce safer products, and improve performance in a number of key areas.
-If your company is considering certification in one of the GFSI schemes, the guide below may help you determine which option is best for your needs.
+If your company is considering certification in one of the GFSI schemes, this guide will help you determine which option is best for your needs.

 Becoming SQF certified offers several advantages for food and beverage companies.
 Like other Global Food Safety Initiative (GFSI) schemes, SQF certification helps facilities improve performance, promote safer products and operations, and optimize their resources.
 While there are several steps involved with becoming SQF certified, these advantages far outweigh the time and effort.
 Here’s what you should know about the certification.